MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 ```
 Note:
 - The line [Oracle 21_5 ODBC driver] should be modified based on the exisiting drivers that are setup in your server
-- The third line in above lines code should be modified accoring the path and version of instant client downloaded
+- The third line in above lines code should be modified according the path and version of instant client downloaded

 Create/Modify the `odbc.ini` file using the following command `nano /etc/odbc.ini`.
 Then add the following lines to end of the file: